Art Therapy for Adolescents

 In Session

-Then, I’ll meet with your teen independently to work on their therapy goals.
 Each session is unique and may include art making, playing card games, or just talking.
 Especially in the beginning of the therapy process, the main focus is building trust.
-I strive to collaborate with my clients to find the best path for our time together, based on their needs.
+I strive to collaborate with my clients to find the best path for our time together, based on their needs and goals.

 Art Supplies